LiquidZulu/brain/The Metaphysical Status of Concepts.md

 > "Manness," \[...] is *men*, the real men who exist, past, present, and future; it is men viewed from a certain perspective.[^8]

 This is not to say that the specific quantities of these entities are unreal, or subjective, or irrelevant---"It means that *measurements exist, but are not specified*.
 That measurements *must* exist is an essential part of the process.
-The principle is: the relevant measurements must exist in *some* quantity, but may exist in *any* quantity."[^9]
+The principle is: the relevant measurements must exist in *some* quantity, but may exist in *any* quantity."[^9] [[Ayn Rand]] perfectly highlights [[Concept-Formation as an Algebraic Process|the connection between concept-formation and algebra]] in connection to this: namely, in the equation $2a = a + a$, $a$ is a stand-in for whatever specific number you might want to choose, just as surely as "man" is a stand-in for whatever specific man you wish to refer to.

 [^1]: [[OPAR]], 79
 [^2]: [[OPAR]], 80